SOCIAL ENGINEERING | 5 MIN READ

 Types of Social Engineering

-Phishing: The most common form of social engineering is phishing.
-Here, hackers create emails disguised as a trusted source (usually a financial institution).
+The most common form of social engineering is phishing.
+It involves hackers creating emails disguised as a trusted source like your bank.
 Within the email are malicious links disguised to look like reputable ones.

-When a victim clicks one of these links, malware is downloaded onto their computer, typically to wreak havoc on the computer’s hard drive or to encrypt valuable files so that they can't be accessed without the hacker’s authority.
+When a victim clicks one of these links, malware is downloaded onto their computer, which can wreak havoc on the computer’s hard drive or encrypt valuable files to be held for ransom.

 How to Prevent Social Engineering